alex-rudakov/sphinx-argparse/docs/markdown.rst

 A note on headers
 -----------------

 If the Markdown you nest includes headings, then the first one **MUST** be level 1.
-Subsequent headings can be at lower levels and then rendered correctly.
-As of this writing, only `setext-style headers <http://daringfireball.net/projects/markdown/syntax#header>`__ are supported by CommonMark-py.
+Subsequent headings can be at `lower levels <http://daringfireball.net/projects/markdown/syntax#header>`__ and then rendered correctly.

 Hard line breaks
 ----------------